bibbox/app-training/README.md

-# App Training BIBBOX application
+#  Training BIBBOX application

-This is app is a pre-configured wordpress, containing all the eB3Kit training materials.
+This App is a pre-configured wordpress, containing all the eB3Kit training materials.

 ## Hints
 * approx. time with medium fast internet connection: **5 minutes**